RoxaneMorin/Comp371_Project/README.md

-Student project of environment generation in OpenGL.
+A simple OpenGL environment generation project done for a Computer Graphics class.